omonimus1/competitive-programming/Lectures/Lecture02.md

 ### Big O notations

-Bit O referes to the order associatted with the performance of a specific algorith or dataStructure.
+Big referes to the order associated wih the perfomance, (degree of complexity), so o(N) si read "The order of n".
-O(n) is "In the order of n".
+A function Big O notation is generally determined by how it responds to different inputs.

 ### Turing machine